interserver/mailbaby-api-samples/openapi-client/typescript-fetch/docs/SendMailAdv.md

 // TODO: Update the object below with actual values const example = {
   "subject": Your Package has been Delivered!,
-  "body": The package you ordered on 2021-01-23 has been delivered.
-If the package is broken into many pieces, please blaim someone else., "from": null,
+  "body": The package you ordered on 2021-01-23 has been delivered., "from": null,
   "to": null,
   "replyto": null,
   "cc": null,
   "bcc": null,
-  "attachments": [
+  "attachments": null,
-        {
-            "filename": "text.txt",
-            "data": "base64_encoded_contents"
-        }
-],
   "id": 5000,
 } satisfies SendMailAdv